DynamicalSystemsGroup/bdp-lib/docs/JSON-Specification/system.md

 https://github.com/BlockScience/bdp-lib/tree/main/src/bdp_lib/schemas/system.schema.json
 ```

 A system is a collection of processors and wires which when loaded represent an actual block diagram.
+A system can be thought of as a directed multigraph.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------------- |